mrclay/noscript-30/README.md

 ## Tech that may be of use

 - [`<meta http-equiv="refresh" content="1">`](https://en.wikipedia.org/wiki/Meta_refresh) should allow 1FPS "animation" (with better effects via CSS).
-- In theory, [streaming HTML to an `iframe`](https://dev.to/tigt/the-weirdly-obscure-art-of-streamed-html-4gc2) should allow you to control the visible area (though the document will increase in length).
+- In theory, [streaming HTML to an `iframe`](https://dev.to/tigt/the-weirdly-obscure-art-of-streamed-html-4gc2) should allow you to control the visible area (as the document increases in length--points off for crashing the browser).
 - [express-session](https://www.npmjs.com/package/express-session), [PHP sessions](https://www.php.net/manual/en/session.examples.basic.php), etc.
 - Links and forms can send user selections, including to named `iframe` elements